-- If your bare hands do touch the peppers, wash your hands and nails well with soap and hot water.
+If your bare hands do touch the peppers, wash your hands and nails well with soap and warm water (and don't touch your eyes or face until the tingling passes).
+Depending on how strong the chile pepper is, the oils can create a painful tingling sensation that can last for hours and can't be washed off.
 If you get some of the oils in your eyes, flush them with cool water.

-- Oils from chiles can transfer to knives and cutting surfaces, so wash tools and surfaces with hot, soapy water after use to prevent the oils from transferring to other foods.
+Oils from chiles can also transfer to knives and cutting surfaces, so wash tools and surfaces with warm, soapy water after use to prevent the oils from transferring to other foods.

 There's more to peppers than just jalapeños and habaneros.
 Use this guide to help add heat to your cooking.

 Anaheim (green chiles): This mild green pepper is a California chile, and it grows 6 to 8 inches long.
 When you buy canned green chiles at the store, you're buying preserved Anaheim peppers.

 Ancho (dried dark chiles): Ancho chiles are dried poblano peppers.
 They're the sweetest of the dried chiles and have hints of chocolate and plum flavors, which makes them great for chili recipes.

 California (dried chile): Rather than green, this is the dried version of ripe red Anaheim chiles.